-A = Good paint on exterior, and decent interior paint, minor rust, good roof, good doors, and good floors.
+A = Good paint on the exterior, decent interior paint, minor rust, good roof, good doors, and good floors.
 Colors vary.
-Most expensive container we stock.
+The most expensive container we stock.

 B = Decent paint exterior, ok interior paint, more visible rust, good roof, good doors, floors have been repaired.
 Colors vary.
-Most popular container we sell.
+The most popular container we sell.

-C = Paint is rougher, more visible rust and more excessive than B grade, good roof, good doors with some rust on corners of doors, dents or scrapes on sides of container.
+C = Paint is rougher, more visible rust, and more excessive than B grade, good roof, good doors with some rust on corners of doors, dents or scrapes on sides of the container.
 We sell a lot of these to people that are modifying or for their DIY projects.

 Uses for Containers